DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ## Criteria

 To be eligible for the international relocation payment (IRP), you must meet all 3 of the following requirements.

+If your teaching job starts after 1 September 2024, please keep checking this page for updates to the eligibility criteria, which we’ll publish in due course.

 ### 1. Teaching subject